KU projected as No. 3 seed, No. 10 overall, in NCAA bracket preview

 The NCAA men’s basketball committee projected Kansas as a No. 3 seed in its bracket preview show on Saturday morning.

-The program, aired on CBS on Saturday morning, includes a ranking of the top 16 programs in the country — in other words, the No. 1 through No. 4 seeds with three weeks to go until Selection Sunday — and it placed KU at No. 10 overall.
+The program, which aired on CBS on Saturday morning, includes a ranking of the top 16 teams in the country — in other words, the No. 1 through No. 4 seeds with three weeks to go until Selection Sunday — and it placed KU at No. 10 overall.

-That positioning, which predated the result of the Jayhawks’ game against Cincinnati later on Saturday afternoon, is a product of KU’s recent series of nine wins in 10 games, including marquee victories over high-level teams in BYU, Texas Tech and most notably Arizona.
+That positioning, which predated the Jayhawks’ loss to Cincinnati later on Saturday afternoon, was largely a product of KU’s recent eight-game winning streak that encompassed nearly half its league schedule, including marquee victories over high-level teams in BYU, Texas Tech and most notably Arizona.

 The rest of KU’s projected region included No. 1 seed Duke, No. 2 seed Illinois and No. 4 seed Vanderbilt.